 However, taking a look back at the ancestors of our domestic feline pets will give us a better insight into why our furry friends prefer to avoid water.
 Originating from the dry, arid lands of Egypt and the Middle East, cats would have had very little contact or experience with water and almost no need to go near it at all.
 Cats do not require water for keeping clean as they are able to do this themselves using just their tongue and they would not have relied on water for survival, as their owners would have provided sufficient sustenance.

-While they are natural swimmers, a cat with longer fur would avoid getting wet as their coat isn’t waterproof and would become heavy and make it difficult to stay afloat and a cat with shorter fur may get cold very quickly as the water would be in direct contact with their skin.
+While they are natural swimmers, a cat with longer fur would avoid getting wet as their coat isn’t waterproof and would become heavy and make it difficult to stay afloat and a cat with shorter fur may get cold very quickly as it would be in direct contact with their skin.
 Cats are also very sensitive to smell and they would soon sniff out any chemicals in our water supply or any funky odours coming from a natural source that may cause them harm.

 Much like humans, a cat’s love of water is a personal choice.
 If your cat enjoys playing with running water from the tap then let them carry on but don’t try chucking them into a bath or you might get a less than favourable response!